Saddle Rock Grist Mill

 Saddle Rock Grist Mill is a historic grist mill building located in Saddle Rock, a village in the town of North Hempstead in Nassau County, New York.
 It is a 2 1/2-story gambrel-roofed structure.
 Adjacent is a stream-fed millpond that is supplemented by tidal water impounded by the dam.
-It dates to the 18th century and is the only extant, operating tidal grist mill on Long Island.
-The building underwent restoration in the 1950s and is operated as a local history museum.
+It dates to the 18th century and is the only extant tidal grist mill on Long Island.
+The building underwent restoration in the 1950s and was operated as a local history museum, but is now closed.

 It was added to the National Register of Historic Places in 1978.